'En Esur: Neolithic

 Potsherds and stone tools found in the lowest levels excavated in the area south of Tel Esur (Area A) show that the site was occupied during the Pottery Neolithic period.
 Little is known about this phase; no traces of structures were found, and only a few artefacts.
 Both the pottery and the stone tools resemble those of the Jericho IX culture.

 Chalcolithic

-The 2017–2019 salvage excavation has brought to light a remarkably large settlement from the Early Chalcolithic period, some 7,000 years ago.
-Researchers are cautious about calling it a proto-city, although its size (400 dunams or 400,000 m2) and clear presence of some elements of urbanisation, are compelling researchers to rethink the beginnings of urban development in the region, possibly dating earlier than the late fourth millennium BCE, which had been the consensus so far.
+Early Chalcolithic

+The site was occupied throughout the Early Chalcolithic period, founded around 5000 BC.
+There were only scattered finds from Early Chalcolithic I and a small occupation in Early Chalcolithic III.
+It was during the Early Chalcolithic II (EC II) period that the site became a significant place, reaching a size of 50 hectares.